 Purchasing the best life insurance policy will require help from an experienced independent agent.
-There is far too much involved to try to do this by yourself.
-Why would you even want to when there is no cost to have an agent help you.
+There is far too much involved in trying to do this by yourself.
+Why would you even want to when there is no cost to have an agent help you?
 A captive agent like State Farm sells only one company.
-Captive agents limit your ability to shop the market, which is virtually the same as driving with handcuffs on.
+Captive agents limit your ability to shop the market, which is virtually the same as driving with handcuffs.

 If your income suddenly stops from your untimely passing.
 Who is going to suffer from this terrible event?
-You will probably say it will be your spouse and your children, of course.
-The bank that holds your mortgage will also suffer, but they will pass the burden on your family instead.
+Of course, you will probably say it will be your spouse and children.
+The bank that holds your mortgage will also suffer, but they will pass the burden onto your family instead.

 This holds for your car payments, credit cards, and anything else you have a financial obligation with.
 When the smoke clears, your dependents will be responsible for your debts.
 Finance companies are never very forgiving when it comes to unpaid loans.
 When you look at the complete picture, you will see a huge financial mess.
 Your dependents will be caught right in the middle.

 This will usually change your dependent’s lifestyle forever.
-But unfortunately, many people roll along without life insurance and just let their dependents walk that financial tightrope.
+Unfortunately, many people roll along without life insurance and let their dependents walk that financial tightrope.
 They commonly use the concept, “why should I worry about it?
 I will be dead”.
-I actually hear people say this on a regular basis.
+I hear people say this regularly.

-- Determining face amounts: Most life insurance experts recommend that you purchase enough life insurance to replace approximately seven to ten years of your income.
-The most critical factor is can you afford to buy this much life insurance without breaking the bank.
+- Determining face amounts: Most life insurance experts recommend purchasing enough life insurance to replace approximately seven to ten years of your income.
+The most critical factor is whether you can afford to buy this much life insurance without breaking the bank.
 This will depend on how old you are when you buy your life insurance.
 Also, if you have any medical conditions that can increase your rates.

 - Special Care Dependents: You have any dependents that need special care due to medical issues, either physical or mental.
 You should allow for more coverage to compensate for their additional needs.

-- Large Families: If you have a large family with more than four children, you should compensate for this with additional coverage with a number such as $100,000 per child.
+- Large Families: If you have a large family with more than four children, you should compensate for this with additional coverage with numbers such as $100,000 per child.

-- Employer Coverage: Quite a few people have some life insurance through their employer.
-You cannot count on this type of life insurance because nobody has guaranteed job security.
+- Employer Coverage: Quite a few people have life insurance through their employer.
+You cannot count on life insurance because nobody has guaranteed job security.
 Suppose you do have life insurance through work.
 Just make sure you are adequately covered in your policy.
-Your employer’s life insurance could go up in a puff of smoke if you are terminated.
+If you are terminated, your employer’s life insurance could go up in a puff of smoke.
 This could also happen if you are laid off or your employer has a benefit cut-back which is very common.

 - Excessive debt: Some people have excessive obligations above and beyond average financial liabilities.
 This can stem from a home that is above their safe financial means.
 Also, a larger-than-normal car payment can cause additional financial worries.
 The average person often will not consider this when he buys life insurance.
 Having that new Mercedes-Benz in the driveway is excellent if you can comfortably afford to pay for it.

 There are two main types of life insurance to consider.
 These are low-cost term life insurance products and permanent life insurance.
-Affordable term life insurance will be your best bet, and it has the lowest rates by far.
+Affordable term life insurance will be your best bet, with the lowest rates.
 However, keep in mind that a term is a temporary form of life insurance.

 These plan designs have term periods of 10, 15, 20, 25, and 30 years.
-The Banner Life insurance company has recently developed a 35 and 40-year term product.
-This is excellent news for many of the younger people.
+Banner Life insurance company recently developed a 35 and 40-year product.
+This is excellent news for many younger people.
 This increase in the term period can help you find the best life insurance policy.

-Remember that term life insurance has to be purchased with the correct term period.
-If you are buying too short a term period, you could find yourself without coverage when you still need it.
-It happens with many people each year from not planning correctly.
+Remember that term life insurance must be purchased with the correct term.
+If you are buying too short a term, you could find yourself without coverage when you still need it.
+It happens to many people each year to not plan correctly.
 You can also include universal life into your life insurance package for lifelong coverage benefits.
 Term life insurance can also be converted to universal life at a specified time in the policy.

 Universal Life Insurance:

-People will often need life insurance for over 30 years which was usually the limit for term life insurance.
+People will often need life insurance for over 30 years, usually the term life insurance limit.
 There are two types of permanent life insurance products, Universal Life and Whole Life.
 The Whole Life is no longer practical due to the high cost.

-Also, many of the companies have dropped it from their product line.
-However, universal life insurance products are the best way to go if looking for life insurance that will last for the rest of your life.
+Also, many companies have dropped it from their product line.
+However, universal life insurance products are the best way to go if you are looking for life insurance that will last for the rest of your life.

-For the most part, no medical exam life insurance means no medical exam required.
-In other words, this means no para-med nurse coming over for a visit.
+For the most part, no medical exam life insurance means no medical exam is required.
+In other words, this means no para-med nurses are coming over for a visit.
 You still have to complete a medical questionnaire to apply and be approved.
 If any major health concerns are listed on your application, the no medical exam part will stop dead in its tracks.

-You would then have to complete a paramed exam to allow the insurance company to examine how much risk they are taking on.
-If you are in good health, no medical exam policies are acceptable but they will always cost more in the long run.
-The most common version of these policies is guaranteed issue and simplified issue.
+You would then have to complete a paramed exam to allow the insurance company to examine how much risk they are taking.
+If you are in good health, no medical exam policies are acceptable, but they will always cost more in the long run.
+The most common versions of these policies are guaranteed issue and simplified issues.

-On the other hand, fully underwritten policies are conventional types of life insurance that offer the lowest premiums as a rule.
-These types of policies require a medical exam performed by a nurse in your home or place of employment.
-They offer the lowest rates because the life insurance companies can learn more about your lifestyle and health history.
+However, fully underwritten policies are conventional types of life insurance that offer the lowest premiums as a rule.
+These policies require a medical exam performed by a nurse in your home or place of employment.
+They offer the lowest rates because life insurance companies can learn more about your lifestyle and health history.

-Life insurance companies can offer you the best life insurance policy at the lowest rates possible.
-Most people by far choose the full underwritten policy designs to receive the lowest premiums.
+Life insurance companies can offer you the best insurance policy at the lowest possible rates.
+Most people choose the full underwritten policy designs to receive the lowest premiums.

 Other Insurance Products to Consider

-- Simplified issue life insurance: The simplified issue product line can be built on a universal life or a whole life chassis.
-This policy will usually waive the medical exam but still requires a detailed medical questionnaire.
-The average limit for face amounts will be $250,000, but some companies will increase as high as $350,000.
+- Simplified issue life insurance: The simplified issue product line can be built on a universal or whole life chassis.
+This policy usually waives the medical exam but requires a detailed medical questionnaire.
+The average limit for face amounts will be $250,000, but some companies will increase it to as high as $350,000.
 These policies will cost more than fully medically underwritten policies.

 - Variable universal life: A variable universal life policy allows you to decide precisely how you want your cash value to be invested.
 You can make this decision independently or have professional financial help.
 However, just like investing in stock, you can lose some or all of your cash value with the variable version.